Multi-Sample Prompting and Actor-Critic Prompt Optimization for Diverse Synthetic Data Generation

 \subsubsection{Functional vs. Non-Functional Classification}

 This binary classification task distinguishes between functional and non-functional requirements.
-We use the Functional-Quality dataset from Dalpiaz et al.\cite{ref_dalpiaz}, which contains 956 requirements from multiple open-source and closed-source projects including reclassifications of PROMISE, Dronology, Wasp, Leeds, and ReqView.
-According to the original paper\cite{ref_dalpiaz}, a requirement is classified as \textit{Functional} when it possesses functional aspects (functional goals or functional constraints).
-The dataset contains 587 functional requirements and 387 non-functional requirements.
+We use the Functional-Quality dataset from Dalpiaz et al.~\cite{ref_dalpiaz}, which contains 956 requirements from multiple open-source and closed-source projects.
+The dataset contains 587 functional requirements and 369 non-functional requirements.